feldroop/genedex/ROADMAP.md

-# Possible Future Extensions and Improvements (roughly in order of priority):
+# Possible Future Extensions and Improvements:

 I'm not sure how much I will be able to work on this in the future, so nothing is guaranteed.
+Also, I believe in YAGNI and won't implement a lot of this unless I hear from anyone who wants to actually use `genedex`.
+I you want to use the library, but are missing a specific feature, I'd be happy to hear from you and will give the missing feature a high priority.

-### High priority: index for single texts
+### Optimizations for existing features

-- more flexible alphabet API
-    - allow alphabet with sentinel included in io representation
-    - allow alphabet without sentinel (only usable for single text indexing)
-- optimized version for single text without sentinel
-- optimized construction directly from (fasta) file reader

-### Nice to have, higher priority

 - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome)
     - maybe leverage the fact that such characters (namely N) often occur in runs